nick-esqueda/social-media-api/NOTES.md

 - run the application so the db update occurs (tables created automatically)

 - verify seed data was inserted into db (refer to DatabaseSeeder.java CommandLineRunner)

+## Misc Notes about This API

+- "updating" an Entity with the same exact content does not change the updatedAt time.